EddyVerbruggen/cordova-plugin-3dtouch/README.md

 #### UIApplicationShortcutItemTitle / UIApplicationShortcutItemSubtitle
 You can guess what those do by looking at the screenshot, right?

+Note that you can localize these by opening Xcode, and adding a `InfoPlist.strings` file to the `Resources` folder.
+Then mark it as Localizable in the Utilities window and add translations for the appropriate languages.

 #### UIApplicationShortcutItemType
 This is the same as the `type` param of `configureQuickActions`, so it's what you'll receive in your `onHomeIconPressed` as `payload.type`.
 Just do something cool with that info.